flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 ##### post

-The "post" command is run for all workers and the broker, and after everything finishes up.
+The "post" command is run for in the entrypoint after everything finishes up.

 ```yaml
 containers: